Parasitic wildflower

 Yellow rattle – Rhinanthus minor

-Although Yellow rattle is a native British wildflower, it is commonly sown in the UK to improve wildflower meadows.
+Although Yellow rattle is a native British annual wildflower, it is commonly sown in the UK to improve wildflower meadows.
 Grass competes with the flowers, so reducing the grass vigour by introducing a parasitic species helps the flowers to thrive.

 Rhinanthus minor has various subspecies which I don’t feel qualified to comment on!